 Drawing on the Old Hollywood vibe of the park, the decorations (aside from Toy Story Land) and seasonal music all have that fun 1950s feeling.

 To catch all the details, you’ll want to be sure to spend some time exploring the park both during the daytime as well as at night.

 The crown jewel for the park is the stunning tree at Echo Lake.

 This fabulous tree has been joined in the past by Santa Gertie as the beloved resident giant dinosaur of Echo Lake got her own decorations, as well as a collection of large brightly-colored ornaments floating in the water.

 Even some of the more permanent holiday touches in the park take on a extra-festive feeling during the holidays, like this area around the It’s a Wonderful Shop on Grand Avenue:

 And don’t forget to say “hi” to this Santa over by the fire station:

-You can find other fun decorations, like giant popcorn garland, alien ornaments, and this cute Hamm sugar cookie:
+You could also find other seasonal decorations in Toy Story Land, like giant popcorn garland, alien ornaments, and this cute Hamm sugar cookie: